venkatasaikatepalli/create-pagin/README.md

 - Create Pagination for user data
 - Create Pagination with sort by key for user data
 - Create Pagination with search by value on selected columns for user data
+- Create Pagination with Full Text Searching by value

 ## Installing